-For some reason these classical composers’ names were always accompanied by their dates.
-As a school boy I wondered why we did not do the same for other figures in history.
+For some reason, these classical composers’ names were always accompanied by their dates.
+As a schoolboy, I wondered why we did not do the same for other figures in history.
 For Martin Luther King, Dedan Kimathi, Jomo Kenyatta and Tom Mboya…for everyone else, their dates came further down the story, but western classical composers’ dates were written right after their names every time.
-I guess that was how history of western music was set up.
+I guess that was how the history of western music was set up.

 Then I got to college and Beethoven’s music started to be set apart slowly.
 Through a series of piano sonatas, I quickly learnt that technique and facility for musicians stand in the way of profound expression.
 It has been 20 years since, and the journey continues still, for me and many instrumentalists in Kenya.

 The internet has brought faultless technical expressions from Berlin, New York and Tokyo to our fingertips, showing us many possibilities and inspiring our collective journey further.
 2020 was ought to be our first performance of Beethoven’s 9th Symphony in Nairobi, as far as I know.
 This may well be Covid-19’s dearest loot for us.
 Nevertheless, we continue our journey through meaning in life, with memories of the Emperor Piano Concerto, performed in Nairobi and Kampala in August 2007, by the Conservatoire Orchestra, with Gacigi Kung’u, Dipto Chakrabarti, Denis Yegon and Atigala Luvai as gallant soloists.